 Thought Leadership Goals

 As a young professional, I am doing my best to find ways that I can continue to grow personally and professionally.
 I am also working to find ways that I can contribute as a new employee to our organization’s success.
-Currently, I am bringing fresh ideas to the training classroom.
-I’ve already started working to make our trainings more engaging by diversifying our activities, finding ways to involve our trainees in topics that are relatively dry to present, and creating new activities.
-I’ve also worked to increase the professionalism of our classes.
-For example, something as simple as laminating cards with important terms for activities rather than using handwritten sticky notes has already increased the professionalism of our courses.
+Currently, I am bringing fresh ideas to the VILT environment.
+I’ve already started working to make our trainings more engaging by diversifying our activities and finding ways to involve our trainees in topics that are relatively dry to present.

 Personal / Professional Learning Network (PLN)

-Both my personal and professional learning network continue to grow.
-Recently accepting a new job, I entered into the payment card industry.
+Both my personal and professional learning networks continue to grow.
+As I’ve navigated new employment opportunities, I’ve gained new mentors who have offered their help and guidance.
 This competitive and growing industry brings new challenges and opportunities.
 As an example, our material, processes, and systems are highly confidential.
 It can be difficult to share and network in this type of industry.

-As an operations trainer, I focus primarily on training new employees on the industry and our organization.
-My current professional learning network consists of following leaders in our industry, such as my own organization TSYS, and leaders in training and development, such as Association for Talent Development.
-I’ve also expanded my network to human resources by following Human Resources Certification Institute.
-In the past, my professional learning network as consisted mostly of my coworkers and a few mentors that have spent years in training and development.
+My current professional learning network consists of following leaders in our industry, such as those in my own organization and leaders in training and development, such as the Association for Talent Development.
+I’ve also expanded my network to human resources by following Human Resources Certification Institute (HRCI).
+In the past, my professional learning network has consisted mostly of my coworkers and a few mentors that have spent years in the training and development field.
 It’s been exciting to learn how to use social media accounts to expand your network and learning.
-I’ve dedicated my Twitter account to following thought leaders in the industry and my field.
-Expanding my professional learning network has allowed me to gain a deeper understanding of our industry.
-It has also increased my confidence in the movement to eLearning.
-Our organization is currently moving to eLearnings to standardize our trainings across locations and to allow the learner to take ownership and responsibility of their own learning.
-Following leaders in the industry, it’s clear that eLearning continues to grow.
+I’ve dedicated my Twitter account (@jcz001) to following thought leaders in my industry and field.

-One of my goals is to focus more on my leadership skills.
+As mentioned earlier, one of my goals is to focus more on my leadership skills.
 Following HRCI allows me to stay up to date in the latest HR and management trends and concerns.
 I’ll occasionally read case studies, or reports, to thoughtfully consider my own leadership abilities.
-I’ve also followed Sheryl Sandberg, an author and female leader in the workplace, and Ted Talks to further examine my abilities and see the latest news in leadership.
+I’ve also followed Sheryl Sandberg, an author and female leader in the workplace, and I follow Ted Talks to further examine my abilities and see the latest news in leadership.

 Role of Base Camp Site and Networked Learning Space (NLS)